wolfgang-noichl/magick-rotation/MagickExtras/dell-wmi_README.txt

     sudo dkms install -m dell-wmi -v 20101214-rafi

 When you restart, it should now report the swivel hinge state and Magick Rotation should now work.
 You should be able to see the information through:
-    sudo xxd -g1 /dev/input/dell-wmi
+    sudo xxd -g1 /dev/input/magick-rotation

-To remove the dkms the command is:
+To remove the dkms install the command is:
     sudo dkms remove -m dell-wmi -v 20101214-rafi --all

+Then to remove the dkms folder:
+    sudo rm -r /usr/src/dell-wmi-20101214-rafi

 For those of you wondering why we are using dkms for this, dkms will recompile the modified dell-wmi.ko kernel module every time there is a kernel update.